manjunathhgowda/HostelVision-AI-An-Intelligent-Hostel-Surveillance-System/README.md

+# Project Title

 # 📌 HostelVision-AI: An Intelligent Hostel Surveillance System

-HostelVision-AI is a **real-time facial recognition surveillance system** designed for hostels to automate **attendance, visitor monitoring, geo-fence violation alerts, and security notifications**.
+HostelVision-AI is a **real-time facial recognition surveillance system** designed for hostels to automate **attendance, visitor monitoring, Zone violation alerts, and security notifications**.
 Using **MTCNN for face detection** and **FaceNet 512-D embeddings for recognition**, the system provides fast, accurate, and contactless identification.

 ---